department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/fully-developed-disability-claims.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-**In order for us to consider your claim fully developed, you'll need to:**
+**For us to consider your claim fully developed, you’ll need to:**
 - Submit your completed Application for Disability Compensation and Related Compensation Benefits (VA Form 21-526EZ), **and**
 - Submit all the evidence (supporting documents) you have—or can easily get—along with your claim, **and**
-- Certify that there's no more evidence we might need to decide on your claim, **and**
+- Certify that there’s no more evidence we might need to decide your claim, **and**
-- Go to any VA medical exams required to decide your claim.
-We'll let you know if we need to schedule any exams.
+- Go to any VA medical exams required for us to decide your claim.
+We’ll let you know if you need any exams.

 </div>
 </div>